sean28/MixMD/README.md

 # Conclusion

+Rational combination of molecular probes significantly improves the efficiency of cryptic pocket and hotspot detection.
+This strategy is a critical step in advanced simulation methods such as MixMD, FEP, and FragMap, providing vital insights for structure-based drug discovery.
 Scientific selection and combination of molecular probes can significantly improve the efficiency of cryptic pocket detection, providing a solid structural foundation for drug discovery and target validation.

 ---